18F/handbook/pages/travel-and-leave/travel-and-leave-policies/travel-guide-faq.md

 - 18F: Cristina Brydges will be the POC until the SES Detailee is selected.
 - 10x: Nico Papafil
-- cloud.gov: Shea Bennett
+- cloud.gov: Ashley Mahan until a new cloud.gov director is selected
-- login.gov: Ashley Mahan will be the POC until the Director is selected.
+- login.gov: Dan Lopez
-- Centers of Excellence: Acting Director Jenny Rostami.
+- Centers of Excellence: Jenny Rostami.

 #### What if I am traveling for multiple projects?